What is pulmonary

-Pulmonary hypertension (PH) is a serious health condition that results when the arteries carrying blood to the lungs are constricted, disrupting blood flow.
-Blood must travel through the lungs to pick up oxygen that it delivers to all the organs, muscles, and tissue in the body.
+Pulmonary hypertension (PH) is a serious health condition that results when the arteries carrying blood from the right side of the heart to the lungs are constricted, disrupting blood flow.
+Blood must travel through the lungs for air exchange in order to pick up oxygen that it delivers to all the organs, muscles, and tissue in the body.

-When the arteries between the heart and lungs become narrowed or flow is constricted, the heart has to work overtime to pump blood to the lungs.
-Over time, the heart can grow weak and circulation will diminish throughout the body.
+When the arteries between the heart and lungs become narrowed and flow is constricted, the heart has to work extra hard to pump blood to the lungs.
+Over time, the heart can grow weak and proper circulation can diminish throughout the body.

 Group 1 pulmonary arterial hypertension (PAH)